ansible/awx/docs/docsite/rst/userguide/overview.rst

 .. index::
    pair: features; RESTful API

-The |at| REST API is the ideal RESTful API for a systems management application, with all resources fully discoverable, paginated, searchable, and well modeled.
+The AWX REST API is the ideal RESTful API for a systems management application, with all resources fully discoverable, paginated, searchable, and well modeled.
 A styled API browser allows API exploration from the API root at ``http://<server name>/api/``, showing off every resource and relation.
 Everything that can be done in the user interface can be done in the API - and more.

 Backup and Restore
 ~~~~~~~~~~~~~~~~~~~~~~~~~~